foundriesio/docs/source/reference-manual/boards/portenta-x8.rst

           BT_SEL and BOOT programing settings

 #.
 Connect your computer to the Portenta X8 board via either USB-C® to USB-A or USB-C® to USB-C®.
     This connection will power your board ON.
+It is best to use 5V supply with at least 2A via a USB-C® connector.
+Negotiating power supplies do not always work and frequent reboots can be detected.

 Flashing
 --------